 Green Mountain was innovative with other programs, too.
 The Sustainable Agriculture track had developed nicely by our second residency.
 The opening reception meal was all grown on site, cooked and served by chefs developing the concept of farm to table.

 The campus itself is a place I’d hoped to visit time and again.
 Old and brick, welcoming and collegiate.
 Grounds that invite contemplation.
-But it seems, as articulated in this InsiderHigerEd article, that the days of small liberal arts colleges have waned.
+But it seems that the days of small liberal arts colleges have waned.
 What saddens me the most is the suggestion that a niche focus on environmental studies was not enough; issues and ideas about sustainability cannot sustain this old school.